4scuti/stacksurvey/README.md

     [ 64985.1549115 ]]
     +----------------------+

 For C programmers, a linear model fits well but not great having an r2 score of 0.57.
 Junior level positions earn roughly $54,776.
-This income progresses $11,973 with each year of experience.
-However, there are more outliers among C programmers.
+Their income progresses $11,973 with each year of experience.

 ### Python